alan-turing-institute/ARC-MTQE/README.md

 cd ARC-MTQE
 ```

 To use COMETKiwi, you need a HuggingFace account and access token (they're under https://huggingface.co/settings/tokens in your account settings).
 Log in to the HuggingFace CLI which will request the token:

 ```bash
 huggingface-cli login
 ```

-Update and install Poetry dependencies:
+Install dependencies with Poetry and pre-commit hooks:

 ```bash
 make setup